Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 And through May 16, 2019, you can earn up to 60,000 United Airlines miles after meeting tiered minimum spending requirements on the Chase United Explorer card.

 Here’s why I’ll keep the card forever!

-Apply Here: United℠ Explorer Card
+Apply here for the United℠ Explorer Card

-With the Chase United Explorer card, you can earn:
+For a limited time, with the Chase United Explorer card, you can earn: